-Using mobile is an essential part for your customer specially, when they use it to advertise, promote or sell a product.
-Mobile marketing is a multi-channel, digital marketing strategy aimed at reaching a target audience on their smartphones, tablets, and/or other mobile devices, via websites, email, SMS and MMS, social media, and apps.
+Using a mobile is an essential part for your customer especially when they use it to advertise, promote or sell a product.
+Mobile marketing is a multi-channel, digital marketing strategy aimed at reaching a target audience on their smartphones, tablets, and other mobile devices, via websites, email, SMS and MMS, social media, and apps.

-For example, when your persona is a young woman who regularly shops 3 times a week on mobile application might be a good example for using in-app promotions.
-Another example, when your persona is an old man who has downloaded only 5 apps on his mobile might be a good example for using push notifications.
+For example, when your persona is a young woman who regularly shops three times a week on the mobile application might be a good example of using in-app promotions.
+Another example, when your persona is an old man who has downloaded only five apps on his mobile might be a good example of using push notifications.